 - Currencies that are a mixture: this suggest you should either avoid (at least for now) or just be neutral about trading this currency.

 If a specific currency has strong fundamentals, while one of its competitors does not, the common approach is selling the currency with weak fundamentals against the one with bullish fundamentals.
-For example, if your analysis suggest that you should be bullish on the Japanese Yen and bearish on the Australian Dollar, then you should sell AUD/JPY.
-Otherwise, the best strategy is selling the pair.
+For example, if your analysis suggests that you should be bullish on the Japanese yen and bearish on the Australian dollar, then you should sell AUD/JPY.

 Trading with Fundamentals: A Warning